PlayableLab FAQs

 Can I A/B test CTA timing in Video Playable?

-- Yes — duplicate the project, adjust break-point and end-card timing on the timeline, export both variants, and compare performance in Analyzer.
+- Yes — duplicate the project, adjust break-point and end-card timing on the timeline, export both variants, and compare performance in Playable-Analytics.

 What video format does Video Playable support?